Step by step tutorial How to join Gwent tournament on PlayGwent tournament platform.

 Before the games start, there’s a ban phase.
 Both players have to ban a single deck from their opponent, that they can’t use during the match.
 You have to click on the opposing leader you want to ban, and click “confirm” below.
 After both players are ready with their bans, they get a tournament invite in the main menu of Gwent, and clicking on it takes them to a deck selection screen, and then the game starts.
 Quitting the deck selection or game loading screen results in a game loss.

 You can check out the coinflip by clicking on your match in the middle of the screen or in the bracket.
 Players with number 1 will go first, and players with number 2 will go second in the game, which will alternate during the match.

 The bo3 (best-of-3) match means that the player who gets more wins in 3 games takes the match win.
 If it’s 2:0 for either player, the last match is unnecessary, so they won’t play it out.

 The bo5 (best-of-5) match means that the player who gets more wins in 5 games takes the match win.
 If it’s 3:0 or 3:1 for either player, the last match(es) is unnecessary, so they won’t play it out.

 In both bo3 and bo5 the players can use any deck that they don’t have a win with already during the match.
 So the winner will be the player who’s able to win with all their 2 (bo3) or 3 (bo5) decks.

 The next round starts when all matches are finished.

 In the rare event of the tournament platform not functioning or other technical difficulties, the organizers might ask you to play your games in a friendly match, which would mean adding your opponent in Gwent, and invite them manually.
-The platform shows the coinflip, and if there’s an error, you can use the Pick & Ban Tool by Team Aretuza to decide the coins and bans.
+The Tournament platform shows the coinflip, but if there’s an error, you can use the Pick & Ban Tool by Team Aretuza to decide the coins and bans.
 The inviting player will go first, so keep alternating.